jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Added a set of words to enable conditional interpretation/compilation : MARKER [DEFINED] [UNDEFINED] [IF] [ELSE] [THEN].
 A MARKER word ( defined as {word} to well see it) allows you to wipe some program even if loaded in memory below RST_STATE boundary.
-See conditional compilation source files in the new subfolder MSP430_COND.
+See conditional compilation source files in the subfolder MSP430-FORTH.

     All interpretation / compilation errors now execute PWR_STATE, so any incorrect definition will be automatically erased, as well as its source file, if any.